Locations:

 Dr. Hedrick also notes that he’s had several young rheumatoid arthritis patients who have tapped into online communities which provide a great pillar of support and chances to do their own research, something he encourages.

 But the primary message he hopes young adults understand with a rheumatoid arthritis diagnosis is that you can live a mostly normal life.
-“With a little work and consultation, we’re often able to find a medication regiment that can return them to normalcy,” he says.
+“With a little work and consultation, we’re often able to find a medication regimen that can return them to normalcy,” he says.

 The goal, he says, is always a pain-free, inflammation-free lifestyle, even if takes several months or even a few years to establish.
 “That’s always the goal we’re working towards,” he says, “for rheumatoid arthritis not to be affecting their everyday life.”